 After them, the U.S. indexes also flew down: S&P 500 – by 7%, and Dow Jones – by 7.3%.
 Their downfall was so fast that they even had to stop the trading.

-The securities market reacted as well – they also went down rapidly.
+The securities market reacted in a similar fashion – they also went down rapidly.
 The leaders of the fall were the shares of the world’s largest oil companies: Occidental Petroleum collapsed by 43%, ConocoPhillips – by 30%, Exxon Mobile dropped by 8.9%, Chevron – by 10.6%, Baker Hughes – by 15%.

 The securities of the largest Russian companies collapsed.
 Gazprom shares fell by 24.82%, Rosneft – by 23.54%, Novatek – by 33.6%, Gazprom Neft – by 11.62%.
 Sberbank receipts fell in price by 27.38%, VTB – by 23.19%.
 Prices for receipts of Russian industrial companies dropped dramatically: NorNickel’s receipts lost 10.57%, NLMK’s receipts – 13.6%, Severstal – 18.9%, etc.